Helvia/rag-buddy/python/notebooks/README.md

 This Quickstart assumes the following prerequisites are met:

 You have an active OpenAI API key.
 If you do not possess one, please obtain it from [OpenAI]('https://platform.openai.com/api-keys').
-You are using the OpenAI Python client.
-Installation and setup instructions can be found in the repository.
 Your use case involves RAG with the generation of a single citation within the response.

 Create a Cache